Rance (series): Rance 5D: The Lonely Girl

-A soft reboot of the Rance series, released in 2002 after a 6-year hiatus following Brutal King Rance.
+A soft reboot of the Rance series, Rance 5D released in 2002 after a 6-year hiatus following Brutal King Rance.
 Rance 5D: The Lonely Girl is based on a unique roulette system, where the role-playing elements are determined by randomization.
 In the game, Rance is traveling through the Continent, when he and Sill stumble upon Genbu Castle, a castle leading to another dimension.
-They must then escape the dimension, along with a new ally, Rizna Lanfbitt of Zeth.
-The game was officially released in English by MangaGamer in 2016, bundled with Rance VI: The Collapse of Zeth.
+They must then escape the dimension, along with a new ally, Rizna Lanfbitt.

+The name, 5D, comes from the four different development phases the game went through (5A-5D).
+It was released in 2002 for Windows.
+The game was officially released in English by MangaGamer in 2016, bundled with Rance VI: Collapse of Zeth.

-Rance VI: The Collapse of Zeth
+Rance VI: Collapse of Zeth

-Rance, continuing his trials from Rance 5D: The Lonely Girl, travels to Zeth, a kingdom to the south-west of Leazas.
-He offends Radon, a high governmental official, and is sent to a slave camp.
-Sill, despite having previously been sold to Rance from the Zethan slave trade, is treated very kindly.
-While within the slave camp, Rance joins the resistance group "Ice Flame," which seeks to change the inequality of Zethan society, in which non-magic users are treated as second-class citizens.
-Rance VI: The Collapse of Zeth, released in 2004, is one of the most well-received installments in the Rance series, primarily due to its borrowing of story elements from the non-canon Brutal King Rance.
+Rance, shortly after his trials from Rance 5D: The Lonely Girl, travels to the magical Kingdom of Zeth while on a job.
+After offending a high-ranking governmental official, Rance is sent to a slave camp.
+While there, Rance collaborates with resistance group "Ice Flame", which seeks to change the inequality of Zethan society, in which non-magic users are treated as second-class citizens.
+Rance VI: Collapse of Zeth, released in 2004, is one of the most well-received installments in the Rance series, primarily due to its expansion on story elements from the non-canon Brutal King Rance.
 The game was officially translated by MangaGamer in 2016, bundled with Rance 5D: The Lonely Girl.

 Sengoku Rance

 Rance sets out for Nippon, an island archipelago to the east of the Continent, which is modeled after the Warring-States Period of Japanese history.
-The original English translation of this game, that of Yandere Translations, gave the Rance series, and AliceSoft in general, a noticeable presence in the western world.
-Sengoku Rance, also known as Rance VII, was one of AliceSoft's best-selling titles of all time.
-In the game, Rance, having been entrusted by an ill Oda Nobunaga to command the Oda clan in his place, seeks to take over Nippon and have sex with as many beautiful Nipponese women as he can.
+Having been entrusted by an ill Oda Nobunaga to command the Oda clan in his place, Rance seeks to unite Nippon under the Oda clan and have sex with as many of the beautiful Nipponese women as he can.
+Sengoku Rance, also known as Rance VII, was one of AliceSoft's best-selling titles of all time, being one of the most common entry points to the series.
 The game was released in Japan in 2006, and an official English translation by MangaGamer was released in 2019.